 Up until very recently, partners only received a partner discount on food and beverage purchases at the Roastery, not other retail.
 This just changed within the month of October 2016.
 Be prepared to have your partner ID card in order to receive a partner discount for any purchase at the Roastery.

 A TIP Regarding alcohol & Food

-There are no alcoholic beverages offered in the Roastery, which is operated by Starbucks.
+There are no alcoholic beverages offered inside the actual Roastery.